 Pokémon is one of the most successful franchises in the world, and it has been going strong since 1996.
 The Japanese collectible monsters created by Satoshi Tajiri and Ken Sugimori have appeared in games, TV shows, films, and Manga series.
 Pokémon is the third-highest grossing video game franchise of all time with 280 million units sold, behind only Tetris and Mario.
-Here we take a look at ten reasons why the franchise has been so successful.
+Here we take a look at ten reasons why Pokémon is one of the strongest franchises ever and has been so successful.

 10 – Original